 You can use champagne or other alcoholic yeasts to make bread, but expect the colours and flavours of the loaf to be different.
 Champagne yeast like bread yeast uses the same saccharomyces strain of yeast.
 It differs by containing enzymes that work better when making alcohol.
 Different strains or hybrids of saccharomyces cerevisiae (bread yeast) are used to make alcohol.

 No, alcohol yeast and bread yeast are two different kinds of yeast.
 Hence the name, both yeasts were made for specific purposes that differ from each other.
-Alcohol yeast is being used for alcohol production, while bread yeast is being used as a leavening agent in bread baking.
+Alcohol yeast is used for alcohol production, while bread yeast is used as a leavening agent in bread baking.

 Similar to wine yeast and beer yeast, champagne yeast is a type of Saccharomyces cerevisiae yeast that’s made for alcohol production.
 It’s clean and neutral and can withstand higher alcohol levels than bread yeast, making it perfect for champagne, dry wines and cider.
 Its optimum temperature is at 15-24 degrees C or 60-75 degrees F.